Some sharp Hodge Laplacian and Steklov eigenvalue estimates for differential forms: Introduction

 We will also give a sharp lower bound of $\lambda_{1,r}'$ in terms of the first nonzero Steklov eigenvalues for differential forms, as well as some lower and upper bounds for the Steklov eigenvalues in terms of $\lambda_{1,r}'$ (Theorem \ref{thm: all}).
-It is also interesting to see that when $n=2$, a simple extension of the result of Hang-Wang \cite{hang2007rigidity} gives an improvement of Choi-Wang's result mentioned above.
+The Steklov eigenvalue is the eigenvalue of an elliptic nonnegative self-adjoint pseudo-differential operator of order one, which will be explained in Section \ref{sec: eigenv}.
+Recently, there are a number of authors studying the Steklov eigenvalues problems (e.g. \cite{fan2013steklov}, \cite{fraser2011first}, \cite{fraser2012minimal}, \cite{fraser2012sharp}).
+It is also interesting to see that when $n=2$, an extension of the result of Hang-Wang \cite{hang2007rigidity} gives an improvement of Choi-Wang's result \cite{choi1983first}, which is a special case of Theorem \ref{thm: lambda form}.
 Indeed, we can prove that $\lambda_1(\Sigma)\ge k$ and the estimate is sharp (Theorem \ref{thm: n=2}).
 It may have some independent interest.

-This paper is organized as follows.
-In Section \ref{sec: reilly}, we set up the notations and introduce the Reilly and Hsiung-Minkowski formulas.
-In Section \ref{sec: space forms}, we establish some integral inequalities of convex hypersurfaces in space forms.
-In Section \ref{sec: eigenv}, we prove the various estimates for the Hodge Laplacian eigenvalues and also Steklov eigenvalues for differential forms on a manifold with boundary.

-{\sc Acknowledgments}: The author would like to thank Xu-Qian Fan and Luen-Fai Tam for useful comments, and also Robert Bartnik, Pengzi Miao and Gilbert Weinstein for their interest in this article.